gerlichlab/hicognition/documentation/hugo-site/content/development/tests.md

 ### Structure

 The tests are located in the `back_end\tests` directory relative to the HiCognition repository.
-The are further structured into the following categories that reside in individual directories:
+They are further structured into the following categories that reside in individual directories:

 - __Database models__ | Test the convenience methods of database model classes
 - __Delete routes__ | Test flask server delete routes